San Diego Employment/ Business Visa Attorney

 Professional Visa Services in Chula Vista & North County

 To work as an immigrant in the United States, you will need either a temporary or permanent employment visa.
 Knowing which category applies to your work can be difficult, as there are numerous types.

 Hiring a U.S. immigration attorney is a worthwhile investment.
-San Diego Immigration Law Office’s founding attorney has assisted with numerous employment immigration visa cases, and we can help you complete your application before moving to the United States or while already residing in the country.
+San Diego Immigration Law Office’s APC founding attorney has assisted with numerous employment immigration visa cases, and we can help you complete your application before moving to the United States or while already residing in the country.